-This recipe shows you how to make green mango ginger chutney easily at home with minimum ingredients.
-This chunky chutney is made of raw mangoes and is sweet, spicy and tangy.
-A perfect side dish to eat with your roast chicken or fish.
-Tastes great as a side with rice and curry, too.
+Sweet, spicy and tangy green mango ginger chutney!
+This recipe shows you how to make raw mango chutney easily at home with minimum ingredients.
+It is a perfect side dish to eat with your roast chicken or fish.
+Tastes great with rice and curry, too!

 It’s a sign of spring when we see mangoes start piling up at the markets and prices begin to drop.
 That’s when you dream of this mango chutney!
 Made of unripe (green) mangoes, and a few simple spices, this is a quick and easy chutney that is all-natural.
-So HEALTHY, so TASTY!
+You don’t even need a blender to make this chutney!

-The traditional raw mango pachadi is a must-have side dish served with rice and curry on special occasions like Tamil New Year’s Day.
+The traditional raw mango chutney is a must-have side dish served with rice and curry on special occasions like Tamil New Year’s Day.
 It symbolizes the year ahead that would be memorable, (sweet, spicy or may turn sour sometimes!) preparing you for the best and warning you of the worst.

 But you don’t have to wait for special occasions.
 Make any occasion special with this sweet and tangy raw mango chutney!

 There are many recipes out there that call for onions, garlic or even ripe mangoes.
-But this authentic mango chutney recipe uses just ginger, turmeric and green chilies along with jaggery.
+But this authentic raw mango chutney recipe uses just ginger, turmeric and green chilies along with jaggery.
 This is one of the best recipes that can be made from raw mangoes.

 Unripe mangoes – They are naturally tangy which is balanced by palm sugar; semi-ripe mangoes may also be used.
 In that case, reduce the amount of jaggery/ palm sugar by 1 or 2 tablespoons, unless you want the chutney to be very sweet.

 Jaggery or palm sugar – To make the chutney FINGER-LICKING sweet and sticky.
 The chutney gets its characteristic flavor and texture from the palm sugar.
 Brown sugar can be substituted but there’ll definitely be a change in flavor.
 Also, jaggery/ palm sugar is the most unrefined form of sugar, so lesser evil! (source)